 Biomedical Research Support Facility

 The Biomedical Research Support Core (BRSC) provides a robust infrastructure to support mechanistic, patient-oriented research.
 The BRSC manages the resource commitment associated with clinical studies, including supporting compliance with regulatory directives governing research in Human Subjects.
-Services include phlebotomy, tissue microarrays, collection of pathological specimens and support for clinical studies.
+Services include phlebotomy and blood product procurement, tissue microarrays, collection of pathological specimens and support for clinical studies.
 This includes data collection, storage and extraction, data quality control, site monitoring, regulatory reporting, and connection with statistical teams for data analysis.

 - Clinical study data management utilizes the CDETweb® system and can be customized to fit individual project needs.
 Staff provide consultation, training and assistance for trial design, regulatory compliance, grant application budgeting, protocol preparation, data management, planning, implementation, storage, monitoring, reporting and regulatory submissions.